 Please also note that parking prices are subject to change if there are “special events” going on.
 MGM Resorts doesn’t define a special event, but you can assume parking rates may increase during busy concerts or events at the nearby T-Mobile Arena.

 (Aria Parking Map.
-Red represents the entrance to the self-parking garage, while the yellow dots show you the two valet areas.)
+The Red star is the entrance to the self-parking garage.
+The black star is the main valet, while the green star is the north valet area.)

 Aria Valet Parking Fee